Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 If needed, repeat this use of `chmod` for each of the Python and R scripts listed below in "cron job script run order".
 All of them need to be executable.

-Note, I've successfully run the cron job without the plist file being executable.
+**Note:** I've (Sheila) successfully run the cron job without the plist file being executable.

-### running the daily cron job

-When you're ready to run the cron job, do the following:
+Next, when you're ready to run the cron job, do the following:

-First, in the terminal, navigate to the LaunchAgents directory.
+In the terminal, navigate to the LaunchAgents directory.

 ```{bash}
 cd ~/Library/LaunchAgents
 ```

-Second, if the plist file is not there, copy it to this location.
+Then if the plist file is not there, copy it to this location.

 ```{bash}
 # make sure to change the "..." to the full path